DoctorWh012/Client-Side-Prediction-Physics/README.md

 {
     return new SimulationState
     {
-        position = transform.position,
+        position = playerMovement.rb.position,
+        rotation = playerMovement.rb.rotation,
+        velocity = playerMovement.rb.velocity,
+        angularVelocity = playerMovement.rb.angularVelocity,
-        currentTick = cspTick
+        currentTick = cSPTick
     };
 }
 ```
 > They simply return the current inputState and simulationState with it's corresponding tick

-You can also notice the use of a `cacheIndex` what it does is that it serves as an index for where to save the current Simulation/Inputs on the arrays and if the `cspTick`
+You can also notice the use of a `cacheIndex` what it does is that it serves as an index for where to save the current Simulation/Inputs on the arrays and if the `cSPTick`
 goes over the cache size it starts from the beginning

 Now that we have cached our inputs and simulation state we can do some actual client side prediction